Ataxia–telangiectasia: Education and socialization

-Most children with A–T have difficulty in school because of a delay in response time to visual, verbal or other cues, slurred and quiet speech (dysarthria), abnormalities of eye control (oculomotor apraxia), and impaired fine motor control.
-Despite these problems, children with A–T often enjoy school if proper accommodations to their disability can be made.
+Most children with A–T have difficulty in school because of a delay in response time to visual, verbal, or other cues, slurred and quiet speech (dysarthria), abnormalities of eye control (oculomotor apraxia), and impaired fine motor control.
+Despite these problems, children with A–T often enjoy school if proper accommodations for their disability can be made.
 The decision about the need for special education classes or extra help in regular classes is highly influenced by the local resources available.
 Decisions about proper educational placement should be revisited as often as circumstances warrant.
-Despite their many neurologic impairments, most individuals with A–T are very socially aware and socially skilled, and thus benefit from sustained peer relationships developed at school.
-Some individuals are able to function quite well despite their disabilities and a few have graduated from community colleges.
+Despite their many neurologic impairments, most individuals with A–T are very socially aware and socially skilled and thus benefit from sustained peer relationships developed at school.
+Some individuals can function quite well despite their disabilities, and a few have graduated from community colleges.

 Many of the problems encountered will benefit from special attention, as problems are often related more to "input and output" issues than to intellectual impairment.
 Problems with eye movement control make it difficult for people with A–T to read, yet most fully understand the meaning and nuances of text that is read to them.
-Delays in speech initiation and lack of facial expression make it seem that they do not know the answers to questions.
-Reduction of the skilled effort needed to answer questions, and an increase of the time available to respond, is often rewarded by real accomplishment.
-It is important to recognize that intellectual disability is not regularly a part of the clinical picture of A–T although school performance may be suboptimal because of the many difficulties in reading, writing, and speech.
-Children with A–T are often very conscious of their appearance, and strive to appear normal to their peers and teachers.
+Delays in speech initiation and a lack of facial expression make it seem that they do not know the answers to questions.
+Reduction of the skilled effort needed to answer questions and an increase in the time available to respond are often rewarded by real accomplishment.
+It is important to recognize that intellectual disability is not regularly a part of the clinical picture of A-T, though school performance may be suboptimal because of the many difficulties in reading, writing, and speech.
+Children with A–T are often very conscious of their appearance and strive to appear normal to their peers and teachers.
 Life within the ataxic body can be tiring.
-The enhanced effort needed to maintain appearances and increased energy expended in abnormal tone and extra movements all contribute to physical and mental fatigue.
-As a consequence, for some a shortened school day yields real benefits.
+The enhanced effort needed to maintain appearances and the increased energy expended in abnormal tone and extra movements all contribute to physical and mental fatigue.
+As a consequence, for some, a shortened school day yields real benefits.